seqizz/restic/doc/060_forget.rst

    As these data files are also cached, this allows a very fast repacking using only cached data.
 It can, however, imply that the unused data in your repository exceeds the value given by ``--max-unused-percent``.
    The default value is false.
--  ``--no-rebuild-index`` if set to true use save the index from in-memory data.
-   This is subject to further enhancements.
-Actually it saves a single index file.
-   Therefore it is not suggested for large repositories as this will result in one really big index file.
-   The default value is false.